 Eventually reaching a dryer track and following it to eh car park on the far side of a back road.
 Over the road and continuing across the common and into Duncton Common

 Along the track in Duncton common dipping over a stream and up to Heath End hamlet where the track met the A285.
 A short pause at the old farm shop for an apple and can of pop to sustain the final push back to the van.
 If I was doing this in one push an ideal overnight would have been at the train carriage B&B at Coultershaw Bridge.
+However I followed the road towards Petworth across the disused railway for the last time today, until I could go down the driveway to Kilsham farm and cottages.
+The river Rother was flooded here and in the fields on either side.

 The bridge was clear luckily and once over could follow a series of farm tracks in a zigzag to the outskirts of Petworth and through the residential area back to the van.
 A long day (perhaps the longest in recent times) however a useful beginning to the challenge of the Serpents way.